Should I take a DNA ancestry test?

 The show is called Explain It To Me, and it's basically a phone hotline for all your questions answered by experts and the good folks at Vox.

 If you want to hear more of this kind of thing, let us know.
+Send a note to unexplainable at vox.com.

-Okay, here's Explain It To Me.
+Okay, here's Explain It to Me.

+You've reached the Explain It To Me hotline.
+What would you like explained?
 Please leave us a message with your question and tell us why this question matters to you.

 My question is, will the youth save America?
+What is

-I have actually two questions.
+cyber crystal?
+I asked actually two questions.

 So that's my question.

-Hey Vox, my name is Meredith Hodnot and I'm calling with a question about ancestry DNA tests.
+Hey, Vox, my name is Meredith Hodnott, and I'm calling with a question about ancestry DNA tests.
+So my question is really about my DNA because it's 75% mystery.

-My grandma was adopted and my mom had me on her own, and I have no information about the sperm donor at all.
+My grandma was adopted and my mom had me on her own and I have no information about the sperm donor at all.

 I've never really been interested in finding out about any like potential half-siblings or a dad or something.
+Like that's really never interested me in the slightest.

 But I've always wanted to know if I was Italian or something.

-Genetic tests like 23andMe or Ancestry.com or any of these things where you send in your DNA and they give you a breakdown of your like deep family history.
+Genetic tests like 23andMe or Ancestry.com or any of these things where you send in your DNA and they give you a breakdown of your like deep family history, it seems to be exactly what they're selling.

+And that would be really cool.
 It's a question I've had for a long time.

 But I'm also kind of wary about giving my DNA to a private company.
+So should I take a DNA test or not?

-It's from Unexplainable senior producer Meredith Hodenot, who wants to know what she can learn from her DNA and also what she might be giving up in return for that knowledge.
+this week our call is actually coming from inside the house it's from unexplainable senior producer meredith hottenot who wants to know what she can learn from her dna and also what she might be giving up in return for that knowledge so today we're gonna find out how tests like 23andMe or Ancestry work.

+We'll explain what Meredith might be able to actually get out of her results.
 And then, once we get all of that, we'll dive into whether these tests have any big trade-offs that we need to consider.

 Hey, Meredith.
+Hello, hello.

 How long have you been wondering about this?